mocobeta/embcli/packages/embcli-voyage/README.md

 # get an embedding for an input text by voyage-3 model with input_type=query.
 emb embed -m voyage-3 "Embeddings are essential for semantic search and RAG apps." -o input_type query

+# get an embedding for an input text by voyage-3-large model with output_dtype=binary.
+emb embed -m voyage-3-large "Embeddings are essential for semantic search and RAG apps." -o output_dtype binary

 # get an embedding for an image by voyage-multimodal-3 model.
 # assume you have an image file named `gingercat.jpeg` in the current directory.